hookerlab/petmr-database-tools/README.md

 11.Creates:

-  -CSV file of edited columns/data

   -JSON file of the data

-  -CSV file with indexes of columns that has errors

 ## doseInfoOneJSONFile.py does:
 1.Recieves input from user for starting directory to create a list of paths to all Dose_info.xls files